rhoang628/megr2156lab-portfolio/docs/Labs/L05/index.md

 </div>

 ### Lessons Learned
-The test showed that the parts fit together perfectly.
-The 14-degree ramp allowed the plug to compress smoothly, and once the 0.20-inch triangle cleared the 0.78-inch depth of the box, it snapped right into place.
+The test showed that the parts fit together smoothly.
+The 14-degree ramp allowed the plug to compress during insertion, and once the 0.20-inch triangle cleared the 0.78-inch depth of the box, it snapped into place.

-However, mechanical limitations quickly became apparent.
-While it snaps, the plug can be pulled out with only a little bit of force.
+However, mechanical limitations became apparent under load.
+While it snaps, the plug can be pulled out with minimal force.
 It is currently only viable for lightweight situations.
-This lack of retention is due to a combination of the PETG's high flexibility, the thin 0.10-inch beam thickness, and the FDM process slightly rounding off the sharp 90-degree catch at the back of the locking triangle.
+This lack of retention is due to a combination of the thin 0.10-inch beam thickness and the FDM process slightly rounding off the sharp 90-degree catch at the back of the locking triangle, which prevents a perfectly flush lock against the receptacle wall.

 To iterate and improve this design for heavier axial loads (5–10 lbf), I would need to adjust my parametric variables to increase `BEAM_H` (thickening the flexure) or modify the receptacle wall to trap the locking lip more aggressively.